williamkray/maubot-reddit/README.md

-if you choose to upload images directly with the bot, it will fail to recognize media links that don't end in a common media file extension (png, gif, jpg, etc). this means that on subreddits with primarily text-based posts, or posts that are links out to third-party sites like gfycat which don't include file extensions, the bot will try and most likely fail to find something to upload. use the message or reply response type for these kinds of subreddits!
+if you choose to upload images directly with the bot, it will fail to recognize media links that don't end in a common media file extension (png, gif, jpg, etc). this means that on subreddits with primarily text-based posts, or posts that are links out to third-party sites like gfycat which don't include file extensions, the bot will try and most likely fail to find something to upload. use the message or reply response type for these kinds of subreddits, or set your fallback settings to do so automagically.

-pro-tip: run multiple instances of the plugin with different trigger-words and configurations under the same bot client to cover all the bases! for example, one version that uses the "upload" response type with trigger word `redditimg` and one version that uses the "message" response type with trigger word `redditlink`.